COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Results

 To improve the alignment between SOM-predicted and LePhare-derived ages, we calculated age-dependent correction factors.
 These were derived by taking the median ratio of SOM to LePhare ages within bins of LePhare age.
 In Figure~\ref{fig:correction_factor}, each circle represents the correction factor for a specific age range.
 These factors were then interpolated across the entire age range and used to scale the SOM predicted ages accordingly.
 The corrected ages are shown in Figure~\ref{fig:age_obs_corr}, where $\sigma_{\mathrm{NMAD}}$, RMSE, and the Pearson correlation coefficient all show improvement, while the outlier fraction remains unchanged.
 However, a slight increase in bias is observed after correction.

 In summary, the SOM trained with CW data exhibits more degeneracy compared to the SOM trained on HZ-AGN data.
 Redshift prediction presents more challenges than other parameters, as indicated by the larger dispersion in the data.
-Since galaxies with spectroscopic redshifts lie close to the 1:1 relation line, the predictions may be affected by uncertainties in the photometric redshifts.
 Stellar mass estimation is generally accurate, although a large overestimation is observed for masses below the mass completeness limit in the redshift bin $0.1-0.8$.
 For SFR, sSFR, and age, both overestimation and underestimation are seen at low and high values, with some dispersion.
 Overall, the prediction of physical parameters is acceptable, though not as accurate as in the simulation data.